bitfocus/companion-module-grassvalley-amp/companion/HELP.md

 - Type in the device IP address.
 - The device will communicate over port 3811.
 - You can specify the AMP channel.
+    - For Grass Valley Devices, this probably is "vtrN" where "N" is 1,2,3, ...

 ### Available actions